Port Revel: Lake

-The 5 hectare lake is located in the lower Alps near Grenoble where the wind regime is very mild.
-Moreover, it is sheltered by a forest.
-Hence uncontrolled wind effects on ships are minimised.
+The 5 hectare lake is located in the Isère department, near Grenoble, in an area with very mild wind conditions.
+Furthermore, it is sheltered by a forest.
+The uncontrolled effects of the wind on the boats are therefore minimized.

-At 1:25 scale, the lake area represents a navigable zone of about 5 by 2 nautical miles, allowing several models to sail at the same time at normal manoeuvring speeds and to berth at one of the 50 berths and piers.
-Shallow and very shallow water areas (less than 10% under keel-clearance for certain ships) are to be found on about 50% of the lake area.
+At a scale of 1:25, the lake represents a navigable area of approximately 5 nautical miles by 2, allowing multiple models to sail simultaneously at normal speed and dock at one of the 50 berths along the quays.
+Shallow water areas (less than 10% of the keel depth for some vessels) account for about 50% of the lake’s surface area.

-The lake is fitted with wave, current, and wind generators, and complex port approach configurations.
-Around 40% of the lake is subjected to currents.
+Wave and current generators, wind generators, and various complex harbor approach configurations are part of the lake’s equipment, 40% of which is subject to currents.

 Fleet

-The model ships are all at 1:25 scale.
-There are 11 ships and four tugs.
-All ships are equipped with indicators giving rudder angle, engine speed, ship speed, wind speed, etc. Most of the ships are equipped with bow and stern thrusters and anchors.
-Five ships are equipped with a DGPS tracking system.
-Training with special features like Becker rudder, Schilling rudder, CPP is available.
+All models are built to a scale of 1:25.
+There are 12 ships and 5 tugboats.
+All ships are equipped with indicators for rudder angle, engine speed, ship speed, wind speed, etc. Most ships are equipped with bow and stern thrusters as well as anchors.
+Five ships are equipped with a GPS tracking system and special steering devices.

-See similitude of ship models for details of the scaling factors involved.